sstagnaro/rht-contrib/do180/manage-pod/README.md

 ```

-We can also test if WordPress is up and running:
+We can also test if WordPress is up and running.
+Recall that pod port 80 has been forwarded to our workstation's localhost address:

 ```
 $ curl -I http://127.0.0.1/wp-admin/install.php